multitheftauto/mtasa-blue/CONTRIBUTING.md

     ```

 4. There was no specific issue being fixed here, but GitHub's squash-merge feature automatically appended `(#1177)`,
-    telling us which PR created this commit.
+    telling us which pull request created this commit.
 There's no description.
     ```
     Add "remember this option" checkbox to NVidia Optimus dialog (#1177)
     ```